 The George Eliot Review Digitization Project is directed by Dr. Beverley Rilett of the University of Nebraska-Lincoln, who has dedicated much of her career to studying George Eliot.
 In October of 2015, she visited Eliot’s hometown in Nuneaton, England, to meet with John Burton, Chair of the George Eliot Fellowship.
 One of the topics they discussed was the inaccessibility of the Fellowship’s peer-reviewed specialty journal, the George Eliot Review, (formerly the George Eliot Fellowship Review) because it was not available online.
 Public and university libraries are eliminating their collections of print journals and opting for electronic editions instead.
-As research methods change to online resources, George Eliot scholars have been disadvantaged; unlike most other famous authors who are essential to understanding our literary heritage, there has been no website devoted exclusively to George Eliot’s life and works.
-This project will solve that problem by curating Eliot’s manuscripts, criticism, correspondence, images, and other research resources into a central online archive.
+The transatlantic collaboration of Professor Rilett and Mr. Burton, which resulted in the George Eliot Review Digitization Project, effectively saved these important journals for future scholars.
+Their international, non-commercial Creative Commons publication agreement acknowledges their shared commitment to worldwide free, open access to public scholarship.

-With four undergraduate research assistants, all awarded stipends via the University of Nebraska-Lincoln's UCARE (Undergraduate Creative Arts and Research Experience) program, much has been achieved towards Dr. Rilett’s initial goal.
-The UNL team has worked collectively to digitize all the George Eliot Reviews from 1970-2017 and tracked metadata using the Excel platform.
-The team has located all the published writings of George Eliot, along with a vast number of documents, information, and images related to her life and work, which are being organized and coded for digital display.
-The team also is in the process of creating a visual interactive map of relationships that will reveal the web of personal connections between George Eliot and her various acquaintances, friends, family, and colleagues—an untapped format for telling Eliot’s life story.
-In short, the team has been collecting what will serve as the foundation for the George Eliot Archive website, which is already in the development stage and will be launched by December 2018.
+The next phase of the project will be the development and launching of the George Eliot Archive--an electronic repository for primary research documents by and about George Eliot.
+We have already located all the published writings of George Eliot, along with a vast number of documents, information, and images related to her life and work, which are being organized and coded for digital display on the George Eliot Archive site.
+We also will create a visual interactive map of relationships to reveal the web of personal connections between George Eliot and her various acquaintances, friends, family, and colleagues—an untapped format for telling Eliot’s life story.
+Our team will launch this second, much larger website in December 2018, in time for the bicentennial celebration of Eliot's birth (1819).

 Past Student Workers